720kb/ndm/CONTRIBUTING.md

 - No formatting errors (if you use [Atom](https://atom.io/) you just have to use the IDE default settings for formatting code and you are synced)

+- Use ONLY English language for all (everywhere in the code and outside the code)

+- No English typos (it can happen of course, just try avoid them as much as possible)

 - Just use .filerc files in your IDE (don't remove or disable the linters: .eslintrc, .jscslint and so on)

 - Just do not disable linters with inline comments (or at least remove comments as you want to PR) but be sure there are no errors in the end.